 Picture-in-Picture mode for Mac is generally unheralded, but once you start using it more often you're bound to love it.
 It's especially great for those using multiple desktops who want to watch a video in a small player on one screen while continuing to browse the web in their browser.

 Still, you might find favor with third-party apps like Lift browser, which is essentially a lightweight browser with a focus on Picture-in-Picture mode.
-Elmedia Player is a media-first browser that has a ton of features, and MeetInOne might be just what you're looking for if you're buried in meetings all day long.
+Elmedia Player is a media-first browser that has a ton of features.

 All three, along with CleanMyMac X, are available to use for free during a seven-day trial of Setapp, the biggest and best suite of productivity apps your Mac will ever have.
 These four incredible apps are joined by over 200 other apps, all native for your Mac and all free to use during your trial period with Setapp.